Kenilworth station (Illinois)

 Kenilworth is a commuter railroad station in Kenilworth, Illinois, a small and affluent village in the North Shore area of Chicago.
 Metra's Union Pacific North Line trains go south to Ogilvie Transportation Center in Chicago and as far north as Kenosha, Wisconsin.
-In Metra's zone-based fare schedule, Kenilworth is in zone D. As of 2018, Kenilworth is the 98th busiest of Metra's 236 non-downtown stations, with an average of 501 weekday boardings.
+In Metra's zone-based fare schedule, Kenilworth is in zone 3.
+As of 2018, Kenilworth is the 98th busiest of Metra's 236 non-downtown stations, with an average of 501 weekday boardings.

 The station is on Kenilworth Avenue between Green Bay Road and Richmond Road.
 Northbound trains stop on the west platform, and southbound trains stop on the east platform.
 Travel time to Ogilvie ranges from 28 minutes on express trains to 38 minutes on local trains.
 It is also across the street from the Kenilworth Village Hall, which has the Green Bay Trail in the front yard.

-As of December 5, 2022, Kenilworth is served by 57 trains (29 inbound and 28 outbound) on weekdays, by 11 trains in each direction on Saturdays, and by eight trains in each direction on Sundays.
+As of September 20, 2025, Kenilworth is served by 56 trains (28 in each direction) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.
+During the summer concert season, an extra weekend train to Ravinia Park station also stops here.

 The station was built in 1891 by the Chicago and North Western Railway to a design by architect Franklin Pierce Burnham of the firm Edbrooke and Burnham.